 The UN Office for the Coordination of Humanitarian Affairs (Ocha) He recalled today that, in these opposition areas, “strongly” affected by the earthquake, there are 4.1 million people who depend on humanitarian aid to survive, and who are mostly women and children.

-That body explained that communication with the land is difficult due to “chronic” interruptions in telephone and internet services, to which is added information about alleged roadblocks in northwestern Syria, as well as in Turkish territory.
+That body explained that communication with the land is difficult due to “chronic” interruptions in telephone and internet services, to which is added information regarding alleged roadblocks in northwestern Syria, as well as in Turkish territory.

 He Syrian Foreign Ministry, Meanwhile, he asked the UN, NGOs and government organizations to “support” the government’s efforts to deal with the “humanitarian catastrophe,” according to a statement released by the official news agency, SANA.